 Well, fish farming is a venture that traces of roots hundreds of years ago.
 Way before the colonial era when Kenya’s early inhabitants were hunters and gatherers.

-Today, Fish farming is not just a part-time activity but rather can be full-time venture done on large scale basis requiring full-time participation from the farmer.
+Today, Fish farming is not just a part-time activity but rather can be a full-time venture done on a large scale basis requiring full-time participation from the farmer.

 Here is a list of the leading fishing methods in Kenya :